 Unlike hair shedding, hair loss refers to a condition where there is a significant and noticeable reduction in hair density.
 Hair loss can occur due to various factors, including genetics, hormonal imbalances, medical conditions, medications, and lifestyle factors.
 If you notice that your hair is thinning in specific areas, such as the crown or along the hairline, or if you are experiencing bald patches, it may be an indication of hair loss rather than normal shedding.
 Hair loss can be temporary or permanent, depending on the underlying cause.

-: A family history of hair loss can increase the likelihood of experiencing it
+- Genetics: A family history of hair loss can increase the likelihood of experiencing it

-: Hormonal changes due to pregnancy, menopause, or thyroid problems can cause hair loss.
+- Hormones: Hormonal changes due to pregnancy, menopause, or thyroid problems can cause hair loss.

-: Scalp infections, autoimmune diseases, and skin disorders like psoriasis can lead to hair loss.
+- Medical Conditions: Scalp infections, autoimmune diseases, and skin disorders like psoriasis can lead to hair loss.

-: Certain medications used to treat cancer, depression, high blood pressure, and other conditions can cause hair loss.
+- Medications: Certain medications used to treat cancer, depression, high blood pressure, and other conditions can cause hair loss.

-: High levels of stress can trigger telogen effluvium, a condition where hair follicles enter the resting phase prematurely, leading to hair shedding.
+- Stress: High levels of stress can trigger telogen effluvium, a condition where hair follicles enter the resting phase prematurely, leading to hair shedding.

-: Lack of vitamins and minerals such as iron, vitamin D, and biotin can contribute to hair loss.
+- Nutritional Deficiencies: Lack of vitamins and minerals such as iron, vitamin D, and biotin can contribute to hair loss.

-: Excessive heat styling, tight hairstyles, and chemical treatments can damage hair follicles and lead to hair loss.
+- Hairstyling Practices: Excessive heat styling, tight hairstyles, and chemical treatments can damage hair follicles and lead to hair loss.

 It’s important to identify the underlying cause of hair loss in order to determine the best course of treatment.
 Consultation with a healthcare professional or dermatologist is recommended for individuals experiencing significant hair loss.

-How to Differentiate Hair Shedding from Hair Loss?
+How To Differentiate Hair Shedding From Hair Loss?

 To differentiate between hair shedding and hair loss, there are several key factors to consider: